ajmalkp5/cl-web-passengercount/README.md

-It a static website passenger counter app created using html,js and css.It is the project7 of the web development bootcamp by Gtech Mulearn.
+It is a  passenger counter app created using HTML,JS and CSS.
+It is the seventh task of web development bootcamp by gtech mulearn.